kriller500/alx-low_level_programming/0x00-hello_world/README.md

 4-puts.prints output using puts
 5-printf.c prints output using printf
-6-size.c prints size of various types on the computer being compiled
+6-size.c prints size of various types on the computer being compiled 100-intel generates assembly code and saves it as as output